LeotardoDaVinci/Texas-Tech-University-LaTeX-Thesis-and-Dissertation-Template/README.md

 Citations and the bibliography are IEEE numeric, set by the `bibstyle` and `citestyle` options on line 724 of `ttuthesis2026.cls`.
-The manual does not pick a citation style — it defers to your department's approved style guide (p.5) — so if yours wants APA or Chicago, changing those two biblatex options is the change to make.
+The manual does not pick a citation style.
+It defers to your department's approved style guide (p.5).
+So if yours wants APA or Chicago, changing those two biblatex options is the change to make.
 It is not automated here; searching for `biblatex <style name>` will tell you which option value to use.